The PRO-LINK Campaign for an Isle of Wight Fixed Link.

 Bob Seely / Carl Feeney / Solent Freedom Tunnel

-The MP – Bob Seely, has ferry company interests.
+The MP – Bob Seely, does have ferry company interests, such as a cousin on the board of Red Funnel and his agent professionally lobbying for Wightlink.
 He has been using his position to produce misleading false information, to help protect both Red Funnel and Wightlink from competition.

-The MP is obstructing progress.
-All cross Solent operators have for over more than 100 years, immersed themselves into the island’s institutional and political ‘establishment’.
-They have the power and control to dictate financial and political favour to those who facilitate their best interests … which involves maintaining the status quo.
+All cross Solent operators have for over 100 years immersed themselves into the island’s institutional and political ‘establishment’.
+They have the power and control to dictate financial and political favour to those who facilitate their best interests … which involves maintaining the status quo without competition.

 Read More